 “How did you get out of the first grade without tying your shoes at least once?”
 I asked.
 “Don’t teachers have to check a box before you can get out of the grade?”

-The answer to that question was another funny story that involved a mother protecting her son by continuing to purchase slip ons and Velcro for her boy, regardless what Todd’s teachers told her to do.
-I had more questions, but I feared that they may involve answers that might lead to other revelations about a single mother’s stubborn attempts to protect a son that bordered on neglectful.
-I finally realized the full import of Tracy’s “Don’t go there” glare, and I shut the curiosity switch off.
-I kept that switch off for much of my friendship with Todd, and I even defended him against the ridicule from those that had been trained to go after another’s weaknesses in a manner similar to Pavlov’s dog, until I learned of Todd’s lifelong fear of cotton.
+The answer to that question was another funny story that led to details involving a mother’s desire to protect her son by continuing to purchase slip ons and Velcro for her boy, regardless what her boy’s teachers told her to do.
+I had more questions, but I feared that they might involve answers that might lead to other revelations about a single mother’s stubborn attempts to protect a son that bordered on neglectful.
+I realized, then, the full import of Tracy’s “Don’t go there” glare, and I shut the curiosity switch off.
+I kept that switch off for much of my friendship with Todd, and I even defended him against the ridicule from those trained to go after another’s weaknesses in a manner similar to Pavlov’s dog, until I learned of Todd’s lifelong fear of cotton.

 “Oh, Come on!”
 I said.
-I was naïve as I’ve explained, and I had had some difficulty coming to grips with certain characteristics I learned about the various Todds I’ve met, but I was now being asked to believe one of them was afraid of cotton?
+I was naïve as I’ve explained, and I had had some difficulty coming to grips with certain characteristics I learned about the various Todds I’ve met, but I now had to deal with the idea that one of them was afraid of cotton?
 It was the second “Come on!” hurdle that our friendship would have to cross.
 Todd and I had to work through the fundamentals of his fear.
-Todd had no fear of towels, for example, and he wasn’t afraid of the 50% of my shirt that wasn’t polyester.
-It was the unmanufactured cotton and cotton balls that Todd feared.
-It was the type of cotton that aspirin companies put atop their tablets for the purpose of preserving them that he feared.
-It was the type of fear that couldn’t be explained.
-It was a subject matter that called for a loyal girlfriend to step in and defend her man.
+We established the fact that Todd had no fear of towels, for example, and he wasn’t afraid of the 50% of my shirt that wasn’t polyester.
+Todd feared unmanufactured cotton and cotton balls, such as the cotton that aspirin companies put atop their tablets to preserve them.
+It was what they called an unexplainable fear.
+A type of fear that called for a strong woman to step in and defend.